VladimirMickic/Public_Transport/README.md

 Two things I had to build because Claude wouldn't behave:

 **A KPI snapshot freeze.** Every digest stamps a `kpi_snapshot` JSONB blob with the exact numbers Claude saw at generation time.
 The dashboard renders the narrative, KPI tiles, hourly arc, and worst-routes table all from this same blob.
 Without it, the narrative says "OTP 68.1%" and the KPI strip says "69.3%" five minutes later because the 5-minute ETL rebuilt Silver in between.
-Riders kept reporting it as a bug.
-The snapshot makes the digest a frozen artefact; live numbers live on the Overview tab.
+The snapshot makes the digest a frozen artefact, live numbers live on the Overview tab.

 **A scrub-and-inject pass.** Claude was instructed in the prompt not to cite system-wide totals, because it would hallucinate them every time (saw 72.2% in the prompt, wrote 73.8% in the output).
 It ignored the instruction.
 So the post-processing detects any paragraph that smells like a system-stats paragraph (giveaway phrases plus a percent sign), drops it, and inserts a deterministic summary built from the snapshot.
 The narrative now cannot disagree with the KPI strip, mathematically.